 As you finished DO NOT spit the whole mix into your sink!
 Just don’t!
 You will have plumbing problems soon.
 It is oil, meaning FAT… Grab something in which you can gather it, like a plastic yogurt container for example.
 Keep it there, you can spit the next ones in it too but it will have smell soon.
 After a while, you should flush it out into your garden or wherever you can.
 Nature may find a way to break it down later.

 I didn’t find any better way throwing it away (maybe it will be solid enough to seel the top and trashcan it).
 Just empty it and you now can recycle the plastic itself too after cleaning it out.
 If you keep the whole thing under a lid, bacterias can do something with your mixed saliva under the hood lol.

-Actually I didn’t try with himalayan salt but you can use both white and especially pink one for the purpose.
+Actually, I didn’t try with Himalayan salt but you can use both white and especially pink one for the purpose.
 Sea salt and baking soda are all salts, try to avoid any added chemicals like iodine and fluoride in any.
-What I recommend is sea salt and baking soda.
+What I recommend are sea salt and baking soda.
 Don’t also swallow them after you finished.

 Now you can use any amounts of them in a glass of warm water after proper oral care.
-Warm water has the purpose of two things: firstly not hurting your teeth even if you have sensitive teeth/gumline.
-Secondly it will penetrate any surface because salt brings any nutrients deeply into the cells by opening them and creating electrical charge.
+Warm water has the purpose of two things: firstly not hurting your teeth even if you have sensitive teeth/gum line.
+Secondly, it will penetrate any surface because salt brings any nutrients deeply into the cells by opening them and creating the electrical charge.

 Grab maybe 1 teaspoon or less (you can use more or less according to your like) and steer it in the warm glass of water.
 You can even use warm mineral water if you dislike tap water.